Arike Ogunbowale: Personal life

 In April 2018, Ogunbowale was announced as one of the celebrities who would compete on season 26 of Dancing with the Stars.
 She was partnered with professional dancer, Gleb Savchenko.
 Ogunbowale and Savchenko were eliminated from the competition on May 7, 2018, placing 7th.

 On May 19, 2024, Arike announced her engagement to Lala Ronay.
+The couple married on February 24, 2026.

 Arike's older brother, Dare, is a professional football player in the NFL.

+On March 5, 2026, Ogunbowale was arrested for misdemeanor battery for punching a man in the face at a Miami nightclub.
+She was out celebrating winning the Unrivaled championship.